edupoux/MVA_2020_SL/README.md

 - #7 Mar 05 (Dussane).
 Translation (Guest: Schwenk)
 - #8 Mar 12 (Dussane).
 Perspectives (Sagot & Dupoux)

-235B: 29 rue d'Ulm, Paris 5,  2nd Floor.
+(235B): 29 rue d'Ulm, Paris 5,  2nd Floor.
-Dussane: 45 rue d'Ulm, Paris 5, Ground Floor (left)
+(Dussane): 45 rue d'Ulm, Paris 5, Ground Floor (left) (Actes): 45 rue d'Ulm, Paris 5, Salle des actes.
+1st Floor right.

-Actes: 45 rue d'Ulm, Paris 5, 1st Floor right.
+The course materials (PDFs, etc.) are listed in the subdirectories numbered #1 .. #8.

-### Practical assignments
+### Practical assignments (TD)
-For the assignments, students are provided with the necessary data and Python code and will hand in their source code and a max two page report, detailing their work, the difficulties encountered and the results.
+The practical assignments are given on the courses #2 to #6.
+For the assignments, students are provided with the necessary data and Python code in the form of a disk image (.iso) to be mounted and booted from a virtual machine.
+They will hand in their source code and a max two page report, detailing their work, the difficulties encountered and the results.

 ### Quizzes

-and 5 practical assignments plus Quizzes based around the implementation of key algorithms.
+During the courses, we will use on-line quizzes (on the smartphone/computer) to probe comprehension and trigger discussion.